Quantum Modularity for a Closed Hyperbolic 3-Manifold: The state integral

-In a series of works~\cite{GGM:I,GK:qser,GZ:qser} the asymptotic series of non-abelian connections associated to the figure--eight knot were considered.
+In a series of works~\cite{GGM:I,GK:qser,GZ:qser}, the asymptotic series of non-abelian connections associated to the figure-eight knot were considered.
 These works gave a $2\times 2$ matrix valued quantum modular form.
-This missed a contribution from the trivial connection, which was included in~\cite{GGMW,Wh:thesis} giving a $3\times 3$ matrix valued quantum modular form.
+This missed a contribution from the trivial connection, which was included in~\cite{GGMW,Wh:thesis} giving a~${3\times 3}$ matrix valued quantum modular form.
 This structure is paralleled for the invariants associated to the manifold $4_1(-1,2)$.
-Therefore, our first piece of quantum modularity gives rise to a $7\times 7$ matrix valued quantum modular form. \begin{lemma} We have the following identity, \be \begin{small}
+Therefore, our first piece of quantum modularity gives rise to a $7\times 7$ matrix valued quantum modular form. \begin{Lemma} We have the following identity for $q=\e(\tau)$, $\tq=\e(-1/\tau)$: